Prevention of Chronic Relapse

 - Keep a journal to record your thoughts and feelings.
 If you start craving substance use again, refer to your journal as a reminder of the good things sobriety brings.

-* Listen to your counselor!
+Listen to your counselor!
 Attend regular therapy and counseling sessions as well as group support meetings.
-Regular attendance during and after treatment has been shown to make a drastic difference in preventing chronic relapse.
+Regular attendance during and after treatment has been shown to make a drastic difference in the prevention of chronic relapse.

 Set Up An Aftercare Program To Prevent Relapse